 Absolutely!
 The problem is that our emissions of carbon dioxide and other greenhouse gases have raised the share of CO2 in the atmosphere, and the balance needed to keep the climate stable is disturbed.
 The carbon dioxide content in the atmosphere was about 280 ppm (million parts) before the industrialization, but has now increased to 416 ppm, which causes climate change.
 It is estimated that below 350 ppm would be a safe limit so as not to cause excessive changes.

 Yes!
 Unlike other environmental problems that occur at local scale, climate change is a global problem that everyone contributes to and everyone must help to solve.
 Blaming one another does not help.
 By taking the lead, we can develop solutions which become cheaper and easier for others to use, and therefore it is super important that we who have the opportunity to show the way actually do so.
-Furthermore, if you offset your emissions, you can contribute to the transition towards a sustainable society beyond your local context.
+Furthermore, if you support climate projects, you can contribute to the transition towards a sustainable society beyond your local context.

 Climate change is such a big challenge that we all need to act to change the society.
 As citizens, we can take responsibility for our own emissions as a part of the solution.
 Companies are producing because we demand their goods and services, and politicians can only make changes if they think there is enough popular support for it.
 Together we can communicate to them that we are ready for a serious climate policy and that we want sustainable products and services from the companies.

-Yes!
 Since we all share the same atmosphere, a ton of carbon dioxide has the same impact no matter where it is emitted.
-When you choose to pay to offset your emissions, your money benefits the climate by contributing to a project that avoids greenhouse gas emissions in another part of the world.
+When you choose to support climate projects, your money benefits the climate by contributing to a project that avoids greenhouse gas emissions in another part of the world.
 There are reliable ways to calculate the emissions so you can feel confident that the amount is correct, and the projects are controlled by external reviewers so that they really deliver the benefit they promised.
 In addition, you are contributing to the transition towards a sustainable society for those who cannot afford to make that kind of investment for themselves.

 The situation is urgent.
 We need to do both.
 We must definitely reduce our own emissions.
-Studies show that those who do carbon offsetting are actually the ones who reduce their own emissions the most, and when we surveyed among our users we saw that the majority use carbon offsetting only as part of their climate commitment.
-Since it is not possible to live completely climate neutral in today's society, carbon offsetting can be used to reach net zero, and in addition help others in the transition to a sustainable society.
+Studies show that those who financially support climate projects are actually the ones who reduce their own emissions the most, and when we surveyed among our users we saw that the majority use our subscription only as part of their climate commitment.
+Since it is not possible to live completely climate neutral in today's society, supporting climate projects is an important building block in the transition to a sustainable society.

 The main purpose of a climate project is to reduce the release of greenhouse gas emissions to the atmosphere.
 There are different ways of doing this, such as the development of renewable energy, and the capture and destruction of greenhouse gases with strong global warming potential (such as methane).
 Tree planting and forest management projects can also be climate projects.
 The project's positive impact on the climate, and the number of carbon dioxide equivalents it generates, are calculated against a scenario where the project is not implemented.
 Thus, if we do not build renewable energy, how much greenhouse gases would be emitted if the burning of fossil fuels continue?
 These are the emissions that are avoided through the construction of renewable energy.
 In addition, the projects often have other positive effects, such as improved air quality and increased employment.
 Read more on our blog